-Today we will tackle the popular houseplant Hoya carnosa aka the Indian Rope plant or Wax plant.
+Today I will tackle the popular houseplant Hoya carnosa or Wax plant.
 Hoya carnosa is part of the plant family Apocynaceae and is native to both Eastern Asia and Australia.

 Mainly grown for its attractive foliage and known to be a pretty hardy plant, houseplant enthusiasts from all over the world share their love for this climbing plant.